-Turning the System On
+Turning the System ON

 Press the [ON] button at the Lab Exhibit.
-Always use the Lab side (and not the boat side) for turning the system on or off.
 Allow plenty of time (2 - 3 minutes) for the system to boot up completely upon starting the system.
-After the system has had a few minutes to warm up, always play one chapter on both the boat and lab to make sure all of the monitors are working properly.
+After the system has had a few minutes to warm up, play one chapter on both the boat and lab to make sure all of the screens are working.